What Is A Prefab Home?

 Financing a prefab home build can be difficult, but a construction loan could help lighten your financial load.
 A construction-to-permanent loan will cover the upfront cost to build the home and then transition into a mortgage once construction and inspections are complete.
 A 620 credit score and 20% down payment is traditional for a construction loan.

-A chattel mortgage, which is a loan on a movable property such as an airplane, boat or manufactured home, may be another feasible option for financing.
+A chattel mortgage, which is a loan on a movable property such as an airplane, houseboat or manufactured home, may be another feasible option for financing.
 These mortgages use a specific piece of property, or a chattel, as collateral on the loan.
 This differs from a conventional mortgage, when the loan is secured by a lien on the stationary property.

 With a chattel mortgage, you may be able to finance your prefab home even if it is placed on leased land that you do not own.
 Despite this, it’s important to note that chattel mortgages are typically more expensive than traditional ones and Rocket Mortgage® does not offer them.